Call 111 and ask for an ambulance if you experience the following:

 - carry heavy loads at work.

-Other minor risk factors include smoking, stressful occupation and too little or too much physical activity.
+Other minor risk factors include smoking, having a stressful occupation and doing too little or too much physical activity.